Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 15. Terms and Conditions: This page allows admin users to edit existing users.
 16. 404: The 404 error page is displayed if the user enters an incorrect url when accessing the site.
 17. 400, 403 and 500: The error page is displayed if the user encounters an error on the site
+18. Favourites: This allows logged in users to add products to a customized list on the their favourites page.
+19. Returns: This allows logged in users to submit return request for products they have previously purchased.

 ### Code Structure
 The project is divided into a number of apps, as is built using the Django Framework The project was built on the Boutique Ado project, that was part of the project content The apps are described as follows